What is a green card?

 - They have not committed crimes that would make them “inadmissible” (meaning they cannot receive a green card).
 Examples of such violations include entering the United States unlawfully and staying more than six months in the United States with an expired visa.

 The U.S. government issues many other types of green cards besides the ones discussed above.
-Some of these include green cards for “special immigrants,” including media professionals, religious workers, Afghanistan and Iraq nationals who have served the U.S. government under certain capacities, and other types of workers who have served in an international organization.
+Some of these include permanent resident cards for “special immigrants,” including media professionals, religious workers, Afghanistan and Iraq nationals who have served the U.S. government under certain capacities, and other types of workers who have served in an international organization.
 Others include green cards for Cuban citizens and American Indians born in Canada.

 USCIS provides a list of these other green card types and their eligibility requirements.